dcodejava/browser-sniff/readme.txt

 == Installation ==

 1. Download and extract the plugin, you should see a browser-sniff directory
-1. Install like any other Wordpress plugin, just unzip and put the folder in your wp-content/plugins directory
+1. Install like any other Wordpress plugin, just place the browser-sniff folder in your wp-content/plugins directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php pri_print_browser("Using ", "", true, 'on'); ?>` in your templates, especifically on the comment loop.
-See the Usage section for mor info
+See the Usage section for more info
 1. (optional) You can change how the icon look in your CSS by modifying style for selector img.browsericon

 == Frequently Asked Questions ==